-My name is Dejah Powell, I'm a junior from Chicago, Illinois majoring in Environmental and Sustainability Science.
-(Concentrating in climate change on food systems and minoring in business.)
+My name is Dejah Powell, I'm a senior from Chicago, Illinois majoring in Environmental and Sustainability Science, minoring in Business and Community Food Systems.)

 I constantly wonder where my love for the environment came from.
 Maybe it began with the day fishing trips I took with my dad where I, with my pink Barbie fishing rod, caught my first fish... and then threw it back into the lake, afraid to remove the creature from it's home for too long.
 Maybe it was trips down Lake Shore Drive, where I would stare in Lake Michigan, hypnotized, desperately wanting to know what was beneath the water.
 Maybe it was my childhood summers with my cousins in the south suburbs of Chicago, where we used our imaginations to turn forest exploration into fun games, where we'd save caterpillars, worked as bee hunters (such a terrible thing to do with the bee epidemic now!) and where we would climb trees for kicks, to which I could never seem to do.
 All I can say is whatever the reason, I am beyond blessed to have found a future in nature, in saving the planet, and in spending my life inspiring more people to become stewards of this one Earth we've got.